 Functional HIIT Workout

-Stuck for ideas on how to train in the functional area or unsure on what to do?
-Personal trainer @reemfitness_ and @zumika_fit have put together a HIIT workout to help you make the most out of this space.
+Stuck for ideas on how to train in the functional area or unsure of what to do?
+We've put together a functional HIIT circuit workout to try, to make the most of this space.

 HIIT sessions are a great way to burn more calories in a shorter period of time, whilst strengthening your major muscle groups.
 Not to mention they are a great time saver!